How EMC shielding works

 Electromagnetic interference can cause downtime, data errors, and costly interruptions.
-EMC shielding with shield clamps, EMC cable glands and EMC bushings provides control and safety.
+EMC shielding with

-Protect your installation against electromagnetic interference with the right EMC solutions
+Explore electromagnetic interference with the right EMC solutions

 Why is EMC Important?

-- EMC (Electromagnetic Compatibility means that equipment functions without disturbing or being disturbed by other electronics.
+EMC (Electromagnetic Compatibility means that equipment functions without disturbing or being disturbed by other electronics.

 How Do EMC Cable Glands Work?

-- Divert interference to ground, e.g via bus bars
+- Divert interference to ground, e.g moonglow

 When Should You Choose EMC Glands?

-- In installations with high electromagnetic exposure
+- In installations with high electromagnetic impact

-- When both IP-rated sealing and EMC shielding are required
+- When both IP-rated sealing and EMC shielding

-Examples from Bimed
+Examples from Bimed:

-- Standard EMC glands in nickel-plated brass
+- Standard EMC cable glands in brass with nickel plating

 - Special inserts for different cable diameters